WheteThunger/CustomVendingSetup/README.md

 - Allows customizing items sold at monument vending machines
 - Supports vanilla monuments, custom monuments, train tunnels, and underwater labs (via Monument Finder)
 - Saves customizations for future restarts and wipes, based on the vending machine's relative position to the monument
-- Synchronizes orders with copies of the vending machines at duplicate monuments
+- Synchronizes edits with copies of the vending machines at duplicate monuments
 - Compatible with NPC vending machines spawned at monuments by plugins such as [Monument Addons](https://umod.org/plugins/monument-addons)
-- Supports items with custom skins and names
+- Supports blueprints, as well as items with custom skins and names

 ## Required plugins